Christian History of Erie, Pennsylvania

 Erie's Christian Businesses

-There are five Christian businesses in the Erie–Meadville combined statistical area.
-Erie City Mission (1017 French St), founded in 1911, values being "Rooted in Jesus Christ.
+In the Erie–Meadville area, three Christian organizations operate with distinct missions.
+Erie City Mission (1017 French St), founded in 1911, declares it is "rooted in Jesus Christ.
 We go the second mile.
 We lay down our stones.
-In the City, for the City.
-We run to Win the prize."
-Their vision is "Cultivating a Community of New Life; Breaking the Cycle of Hopelessness; Building the Kingdom of God!"
-The Bethany Outreach Center (254 E 10th St) is a Christian nonprofit business operating a food pantry, clothing closet, free fitness sessions, and a Saturday story reading program.
+In the city, for the city.
+We run to win the prize," with a vision of "cultivating a community of new life; breaking the cycle of hopelessness; building the kingdom of God!"
+The Bethany Outreach Center (254 E 10th St) operates as a Christian nonprofit, serving the community through a food pantry, clothing closet, free fitness sessions, and a Saturday story reading program.

 Christian Camps in Northwestern Pennsylvania